 During your medical checkup, your doctor may also require that you provide a blood or stool sample to test and help rule out other diagnoses while reviewing your symptoms.
 Common tests your doctor may request include:

-• Endoscopy.
-This exam is used to view the digestive tract by inserting a long, thin tube with a small camera called an endoscope inside, and is passed into your body through your mouth.
+- Endoscopy.
+This exam is used to view the digestive tract by inserting a long, thin tube with a small camera called an endoscope inside.
+It is passed into your body through your mouth.

-• Colonoscopy.
+- Colonoscopy.
 This test is used to look for changes in the colon (large intestine) and rectum.
-Doctors usually look out for swollen, irritated tissues, polyps, or markings for possible cancer.
+Doctors usually look for swollen, irritated tissues, polyps, or markings for possible cancer.

 Your doctor may prescribe specific treatments based on the diagnosis of your bowel changes.
 Some treatments may include prescription medication or surgery, while some may be just dietary and lifestyle changes such as: